Partnering for Recovery: Aviv Clinics and Koterra Partner to Offer PTSD and TBI Treatment for Veterans

 What Causes Lyme Disease?

-Lyme is most commonly spread by deer ticks primarily found in the Northeast, upper Midwest, and Northwest.
+Lyme is most commonly spread by deer ticks, primarily found in the Northeast, upper Midwest, and Northwest.
 Deer ticks are also known as black-legged ticks, Ixodes scapularis, or Ixodes pacificus.
 These ticks are very small, making them troublesome to see.
 Some are as tiny as a poppy seed.

 These ticks carry the Lyme disease bacterium, Borrelia burgdorferi, which is a spirochete—a highly invasive bacterium.
-Bacteria quickly move through the skin and break into and out of blood vessels.
+These bacteria quickly move through the skin and break into and out of blood vessels.
 The Lyme bacteria can even cross the blood-brain barrier.
 These bacteria are also difficult to kill—especially if left untreated in the very early stages of the infection.

 bacteria Borrelia Burgdoferi - Lyme Disease